 Grass Valley’s Living Room

 Our area is the heart of the historic California Gold Country.
-Grass Valley, Nevada City and other communities have beautifully preserved the historic flavor from the Gold Rush days.
+Grass Valley, Nevada City, and surrounding communities have beautifully preserved the historic flavor from the Gold Rush days.
 Visit gold mines, homes of mining entrepreneurs, foundries, railroad museums and other mining museums.
-We are home to a vibrant arts and theater community.
-Visit galleries and attend delightful theatrical performances.
+Grass Valley and Nevada City have received a Cultural District designation from the state of California acknowledging our unique history, cultural assets, and vibrant arts and performing arts community.
+Visiting Western Nevada County is a rich and memorable experience.

-Pocket sized Visitor Guides and Calendar of Events are mailed free of charge.
-Relocation Packages are available for $5.00 at the Chamber.
-Packets of Visitor information and Relocation Packets will be mailed for $15.00 postage charge.
-To request a Visitors Guide, Calendar of Events, Visitors Packet or Relocation Package by mail, please call the Visitors Center at (530) 273-4667 or request by email.
-View our relocation package online.
+Pocket-sized Visitor Guides and Calendar of Events are mailed free of charge.
+To request a Visitors Guide or Calendar of Events by mail, please call the Visitors Center at (530) 273-4667 or send us a request by email.
+Visitor Information, Relocation Information, and Phone Books may be picked up at the Chamber office.

 The Greater Grass Valley Chamber of Commerce and Visitor Center is located at 128 E. Main Street in downtown Grass Valley.
 We look forward to seeing you!